This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Washington Monument

-If you want to go into the monument, you must have a ticket.
-Upon entering, you’ll take a 70 second elevator ride to the observation deck at 500 feet.
+If you want to go inside the monument, you must have a same-day only walk up ticket, or a timed reservation ticket.
+Upon entering, you’ll take a 70-second elevator ride to the observation deck at 500 feet.
 The deck has views from all four sides of the monument.
 There is also a small museum to explore at the elevator level.

-Tours: You must get a ticket to go into the monument and tour it.
-There are a few ways to get a ticket.
-Get advance tickets online or by phone (recommended), or try for a same day ticket by walking up to the Washington Monument Lodge in a separate location.
-All information is included on the Washington Monument website.
+Tours: Get advance tickets online or by phone (recommended), or try for a same-day ticket by walking up to the Washington Monument Lodge.
+All information is on the Washington Monument website.

 World War II Memorial

 The memorial rests just across from the Washington Monument and 17th Street NW.
-There is a bikeshare rack nearby to park your bike, but don’t ride it inside the memorial as this is now allowed.
+There is a bikeshare rack nearby to park your bike, but don’t ride inside the memorial as this is not allowed.

 Vietnam War Memorial